congenial-acorn/CTS/README.md

 * Imports routes from plain text; timings stay accurate even when jumps take longer than expected

 ## Limitations
-* This only works on Windows and probably won't be ported to anything else.
+* This only works on Windows.
+A future port to Linux is possible, though highly unlikely.
 * Odyssey is required; Horizons is not supported.
 * The autopilot has experimental support for displays running at resolutions other than 1920x1080, though most resolutions haven't been tested.
 * Elite Dangerous should be running on your primary monitor in fullscreen.